spence-m/WoWaholic/README.md

-# 📅 WoW Classic battleground schedule
+# 📅 WoW Classic battleground holiday schedule

 Small website with the schedule for previous and upcoming WoW Classic battleground holidays.